The Ultimate Guide to a Vegan Burns Night 2022

-Monday, 25 January, marks the birthday of Scotland’s most beloved poet, Robert Burns – and what better way to celebrate him and his compassion for animals than with a vegan Burns Night?
-Given lockdown restrictions, Burns Night will look different this year, but with our guide, you can still celebrate via a Zoom call with friends and family or put together a night to remember with your housemates!
+Tuesday, 25 January, marks the birthday of Scotland’s most beloved poet, Robert Burns – and what better way to celebrate him – and his compassion for animals – than with a vegan Burns Night?

 Here’s how you can make it happen, lassies and laddies: